A parent in Australia asks how family law treats parental alienation and what the family court can do. This [...]

 - Asset Protection: Protects individual assets and property acquired before the marriage.

-- Debt Responsibility: Shields one spouse from the other’s pre-existing debts.
+- Debt Responsibility: This protects one partner from being held responsible for the other’s existing debts.

-- Support Provisions: Can specify spousal support terms in case of divorce.
+- Support Provisions: Spousal support terms in case of divorce can be specified.

 - Inheritance Security: Ensures that children from previous marriages receive their intended inheritance.

-- Conflict Reduction: Minimizes potential disputes during a divorce by having predetermined agreements.
+- Conflict Reduction: Minimises potential disputes during a divorce by having predetermined agreements.

 The Cons of a Prenuptial Agreement: